jennymalmoe/LazyVegan/README.md

 <br>

-## Making a Local Clone
+## How to run this project locally
+1. Install the Gitpod Browser Extentions for Chrome.
+2. After installation, restart the browser.
+3. Log in to Gitpod with your gitpod account.
+4. Navigate to the Project GitHub repository.
+5. Click the green "Gitpod" button in the top right corner of the repository.
+6. This triggers a new gitpod workspace to be created from the code in GitHub where you can work locally.

+### To work on the project code within a local IDE
-1. Log in to GitHub and locate the GitHub Repository
+1. Log in to GitHub and locate the GitHub Repository.
 2. Under the repository name, click "Clone or download".
-3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+3. In the clone with HTTPs section, copy the clone URL for the repository.
-4. Open Git Bash
+4. Open the terminal in your local IDE.
 5. Change the current working directory to the location where you want the cloned directory to be made.
 6. Type **git clone**, and then paste the URL you copied in Step 3.
 7. Press Enter.
 Your local clone will be created.